 The ContextItemEnumItem class also has an association:

 properties: An optional list of ContextItems that can provide additional context to the enumerated value in question.
-A good example of this are the geographical coordinates of the centers of coordinates for the different principal meridians of the US Public Land Survey System (PLSS).
+A good example of this are the geographical coordinates of the centres of coordinates for the different principal meridians of the US Public Land Survey System (PLSS).

 8.5.8 GeopoliticalContext